-I love the range on this, and I think it works great for what it needs to do, and I’ve really had no problems with it.
+I love the range on this, and I think it works great for what it needs to do, and I’ve had no problems with it.

 Let’s get into the build.

-So when it comes to value, a lot of Samyang are rocking on lenses.
+So, regarding value, many Samyang are rocking on lenses.
 There’s lots of value here.

-So let’s dig into a bit of the performance now.
+So, let’s dig into a bit of the performance now.

 When it comes to autofocus, this thing might surprise you a little bit.
-Its autofocus for video is actually pretty decent.
+Its autofocus for video is pretty decent.

 It’s fun to shoot with crazy ultra-wide primes, and the fast F 2.8 aperture is nice.